 This work instruction describes the basic flow in preparing and completing the 3 Phased Production Equipment Lessons Learned Safety, and Ergonomic Checklist.

-The purpose of this procedure is to provide a guideline to ensure that all factors Equipment Capability, Ergonomics and Safety are considered during the design, construction/implementation, and Audit phases.
+The purpose of this procedure is to provide a guideline to ensure that all factors of Equipment Capability, Ergonomics and Safety are considered during the design, construction/implementation, and Audit Phases (Audit Phase = Post Launch Process Change, Annual Audit or Service).

 Scope:

-This procedure applies to all production processes at GHSP fulfillment locations.
+This procedure applies to all processes at GHSP fulfillment locations including Launch, Serial Production and Service.

 Definitions: